umbraco/UmbracoDocs/Umbraco-Cloud/Deployment/Users-On-Cloud/index.md

 Check out the [Users article](/Getting-Started/Data/Users/) for an in-depth explanation about Umbraco users in general.

 :::note
-users are environment-specific on Umbraco Cloud, this means that they will not be transferred over when doing a deployment to the next environment, this means that they will need to be added on the different environments on Umbraco Cloud.
+Users are environment-specific on Umbraco Cloud.
+This means that they will not be transferred over when doing a deployment to the next environment - they will need to be added on the different environments on Umbraco Cloud.
 :::

 ## User group permissions for transfers and restores